vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMServerDetail.md

 ## Description

-The `Get-WSAServerDetail` cmdlet retrieves the FQDN, root and admin credentials of VMware Aria Suite Lifecycle Manager from SDDC Manager.
+The `Get-vRSLCMServerDetail` cmdlet retrieves the FQDN, root and admin credentials of VMware Aria Suite Lifecycle Manager from SDDC Manager.

 ## Examples